a10nik/dust-dot/1-thrift/readme.md

+###Running example
+If you are lucky, you'll see the app deployed to [my heroku](http://dust1-og-app.herokuapp.com/)

 ###What does it do
-It parses 4 main [OpenGraph](http://ogp.me/) headers of the site fed into it
+It parses 4 main [OpenGraph](http://ogp.me/) headers of a site fed into it

 ###Structure
 Consists of 2 apps: